jtroussard/chicken-water-feeder/README.md

 This project is for a chicken water feeder that controls the tempature of the water to prevent freezing, negating the need to manage animal water supply during the colder months.

+## PIN

+- led POC is working
+- build the heater interface to plug into the red led

 ## Goals

 1. We only want to create a prototype.